Christopher-Schulze/Torwell/docs/ProductionCertificate.md

 ## 2. Adjust `cert_config.json`

-Edit `src-tauri/certs/cert_config.json` and set `cert_url` to the HTTPS endpoint where `server.pem` is hosted.
+Use the example configuration in `docs/examples/cert_config.json` as a template.
+Copy it to `src-tauri/certs/cert_config.json` and set `cert_url` to the HTTPS endpoint where `server.pem` is hosted.
 The repository no longer ships a certificate file.
 Place your production PEM in `/etc/torwell/server.pem` or adjust `cert_path` accordingly.

 ```json
 {